DakshaG001/dakshaggCSP_2025/navigation/finaltri3.md

 LinkedIn: [here](https://www.linkedin.com/in/daksha-gowda-03115035b)

-My favorite project has to be Medipulse.
-Working on Medipulse felt like a challenge, and that was a good thing, because it meant I was learning.
-I got to build features that had real-life purpose and could actually help people, which made the whole experience feel even more meaningful.
-What makes it even more special is that it helped me land an internship through PilotCity, which really showed me the value of the work I put in.
-And I’m not even done with the project as I am  continuing it with PilotCity.
-It’s like there’s always more to improve, always another step forward.
-You’re never really done, and that’s the exciting part.
+- **Favorite Project**: Medipulse

+- **Challenging Experience**:
+  - Pushed me to learn and grow
+  - Challenges made the process rewarding

+- **Real-Life Impact**:
+  - Built features with practical, meaningful applications
+  - Felt fulfilling to create something that could help others

+- **Professional Outcome**:
+  - Helped me land an internship through PilotCity
+  - Showed me the value of my work and effort

+- **Ongoing Development**:
+  - Still continuing the project with PilotCity
+  - Always room for improvement and new goals
+  - The journey of building and refining never really ends — and that’s what makes it exciting

 Past Projects: